-The Underline will connect communities, improve pedestrian and bicyclist safety, create over a hundred acres of open space with restored natural habitats, encourage a healthy lifestyle, provide an easily accessible place to exercise, create a mobility corridor that integrates transit, car, biking and walking, provide a 10-mile canvas for artistic expression, attract development along US1, and generate significant economic impact.
+The Underline will connect communities; improve pedestrian and bicyclist safety; create over one hundred acres of open space with restored natural habitats; encourage a healthy lifestyle and active transportation; create a mobility corridor that integrates transit, car, biking and walking; connect people to place with engaging art and programming; facilitate sustainable development along the corridor, and generate significant economic impact.

 The 10-mile Underline will be Miami-Dade County’s first mobility corridor integrating all modes of transit.
-The Underline will connect to downtown on the north and to the proposed Ludlam Trail and the existing South Dade Trail on the south.
+The Underline will connect to downtown and the Miami River Greenway on the north and to the proposed Ludlam Trail and the existing South Dade Trail on the south.
 This map shows many other proposed connections.

 The Underline will be the spine of this future network of 250 miles of trails.

 Brickell Backyard: Phase I, 30% Construction Design Documents led by James Corner Field Operations working with Friends of The Underline in partnership with Miami-Dade County Transportation and Public Works Department, our first phase of design is for The Underline: Brickell Backyard from the Miami River Greenway connection to SW 13th Street (Coral Way).
 In this segment, there is a proposed outdoor gym with basketball court, performance stage, outdoor swing, gaming tables, communal table, bike parking garage, food concessions, native vegetation, lighting, seating and The Underline biking and walking paths.
 There will also be improved biking and walking connections at 7th, 8th and 13th streets.
 The 30% schematic design was presented at a public meeting on January 19th at Southside Elementary.
 Click here to see the plans.
 Click here to see the minutes and here to see the video of the public meeting.
 And click here to see the result survey about the plans.